 - Loans will be issued at close of escrow in the form of an equity share in the value of the property.

 How to Apply:

-If you are interested, read the entire Proximity Housing Notice of Funding Availability (NOFA), Proximity Housing Assistance Guidelines 2011, and related materials for the full program details.
+If you are interested, read the entire Proximity Housing Assistance Guidelines 2015 and related materials for the full program details.
 The Proximity Housing Program materials include:

 The Board of Supervisors established the Affordable Housing Fund in 1992 to ensure the development and preservation of affordable housing to very low-, low- and moderate-income Napa County residents.
 The Fund offsets the impact of new residential and nonresidential development on existing housing resources and provides a means for developers to pay for their fair share of affordable housing.

 The Affordable Housing Fund is used to construct, rehabilitate or subsidize very low-, low- and moderate-income housing and/or assist other governmental entities, private organizations or nonprofit affordable housing providers in the construction of such housing.